M64GitHub/libtsprites/README.md

 ```
 https://github.com/M64GitHub/libtsprites/assets/84202356/90d4a9d3-815f-405c-beaa-802bda05cc45

+## Basic Usage - Part II: The rendering interface of libtsprites

 ### Render Test / "Feature Test"
 This is the example in the root dir.
 Here we use the (first quick and dirty) render engine.
 It places objects in Z-order following their creation time.
 Will be updated with every new (main) feature of the lib.
 Needs documentation.